 CONSUMER FINANCIAL PROTECTION BUREAU

-- ICBA supports legislation that would replace single-Director governance of the Consumer Financial Protection Bureau (CFPB) with a five-member commission.
+- ICBA supports legislation replacing single-director governance of the Consumer Financial Protection Bureau (CFPB) with a five-member commission.
 Prudential banking regulators should actively participate in the consumer protection rule-writing process.

-- ICBA strongly supports the CFPB using its statutory authority to exempt any class of providers or any products or services from the rules it writes to grant broad relief to community banks and/or community bank products where appropriate.
-Any regulations should directly target identified problems with financial products and services while allowing community banks to continue to provide responsible products and services free from regulatory burden.
+- ICBA strongly supports the CFPB using its statutory authority to exempt or provide tiered regulatory requirements for community banks and/or community bank products and services where appropriate.
+Any regulations should directly target identified problems with financial products and services while allowing community banks to continue to provide responsible products and services free from undue regulatory burden.

 Community Bank Exemptions.
 The community bank business model is based on relationship banking.
-Community banks are already required to spend significant resources complying with voluminous consumer protection statutes.
-Any further laws enacted by Congress or regulations enacted by the CFPB should not add to these significant costs.
-The Dodd-Frank Act gives the CFPB authority to exempt any class of providers or any products or services from the rules it writes considering the size of the entity, the volume of its transactions and the extent to which existing law already has protections.
-ICBA urges the CFPB to use this authority effectively to ensure community banks can continue to provide a robust alternative for consumers seeking responsible financial services providers.
+Community banks are already required to spend significant resources complying with voluminous consumer protection statutes and regulations.
+The CFPB has statutory authority to exempt any class of providers or any products or services from the rules it writes considering the size of the entity, the volume of its transactions, and the extent to which existing law already has protections.
+The CFPB should use this authority effectively to ensure community banks can continue to provide a robust alternative for consumers seeking responsible financial services providers.